H. R. 3542

 Visas, admission, or parole

-An alien who the Secretary of State or the Secretary of Homeland Security (or a designee of either such Secretaries) knows, or has reason to believe, meets any of the criteria described in subsection (a) is—
+An alien who the Secretary of State or the Secretary of Homeland Security (or a designee of either such Secretary) determines is a foreign person on the list required under subsection (b) is—

 inadmissible to the United States;